Miceuz/radiobus/README.md

 A working example firmware source code is provided.
 The firmware takes care of setting up radio module, sleep, querying sensors and formatting payload and transmission.

-Example firmware is can be compiled using [PlatformIO](https://platformio.org/) environment.
+Example firmware can be compiled using [PlatformIO](https://platformio.org/) environment.
 Type ```pio run -t upload``` in the example directory to compile and upload the code.

 The code base is based on [this fork of MattairTech framwork](https://github.com/Miceuz/framework-arduino-samr-catnip)